 Vintage specialists from across the UK and Europe take part to display their wares at the Vintage Market, next to Upmarket.

-Clothing come from as far back as the 1920s and cover every decade up to the 90s.
+Clothing on offer dates as far back as the 1920s, and cover every decade up to the 90s.

 Whether it’s glam fur coats, feather capes, vintage bridal wear, men’s suits or distinctive accessories, there are bound to be some exciting discoveries to be made for both men and women.